edinburghhacklab/hacklab-policies/health_and_safety/roof_risk_assessment.rst

     - If work adjacent to fume stacks is required, a respirator shall be worn.
 If possible, the equipment connected to the fume stack will be disconnected.
   * - No or limited edge protection
     - Workers, Members of the Public
-    - The B-Block roof has a parapet wall repsresenting appropriate edge protection.
+    - The B-Block roof has a parapet wall representing appropriate edge protection.
     - The roof of the building housing the decomissioned Air Handling equipment has no such edge protection, and no provisions for fall arrest equipment.
 No work may be conducted there.
   * - Slippery roofs
     - Workers